 PJM selectively calls upon reserve services to respond to events.
-For example, to engage synchronized reserves, PJM initiates a synchronized reserve event, also called a spinning event.24 In the first six months of 2024, PJM did not call on primary reserves or 30-minute reserves to collectively respond to a reserve event.
+For example, to engage synchronized reserves, PJM initiates a synchronized reserve event, also called a spinning event.
+In the first nine months of 2024, PJM did not call on primary reserves or 30-minute reserves to collectively respond to a reserve event.
 PJM calls on some non-synchronized resources to individually respond during synchronized reserve events.

-During an event, reserves respond either by increasing their energy output and injecting energy into the grid or by decreasing their energy usage and reducing their withdrawals from the grid.
-The delivery of this energy is constrained by transmission limits, such that there are also limited locational requirements for each of the reserve services, except for the 30-minute reserve service.25 PJM uses these constraints to define a reserve subzone with its own smaller requirements for synchronized reserve and primary reserve.
-Reserves in the subzone count towards the satisfaction of the requirements for the entire RTO Reserve Zone.26 For example, satisfaction of the synchronized reserve requirement in the Mid-Atlantic Dominion (MAD) Reserve Subzone also counts towards the primary reserve requirement in the MAD Subzone and the synchronized reserve requirement in the RTO Zone, which in turn counts towards the satisfaction of the primary reserve requirement in the RTO Zone.
+During an event, reserves respond either by increasing their energy output to the grid or by decreasing their energy consumption from the grid.
+The delivery of this energy is constrained by transmission limits, such that there are also limited locational requirements for each of the reserve services, except for the 30-minute reserve service.
+PJM uses these constraints to define a reserve subzone with its own smaller requirements for synchronized reserve and primary reserve.
+Reserves in the subzone count towards the satisfaction of the requirements for the entire RTO Reserve Zone.
+For example, satisfaction of the synchronized reserve requirement in the Mid-Atlantic Dominion (MAD) Reserve Subzone also counts towards the primary reserve requirement in the MAD Subzone and the synchronized reserve requirement in the RTO Zone, which in turn counts towards the satisfaction of the primary reserve requirement in the RTO Zone.
 There is only one active reserve subzone at a time.
 Figure 10-1 shows how reserve requirements for the MAD Reserve Subzone are nested inside the RTO Reserve Zone when the MAD Subzone is the active subzone.

-Table 10-6 Service requirement definitions27
+Table 10-6 Service requirement definitions